Felipe Saavedra

-Felipe Ignacio Saavedra Saavedra (born 26 September 1996) is a Chilean professional footballer who plays as a left back for Deportes Concepción in the Segunda División Profesional de Chile.
+Felipe Ignacio Saavedra Saavedra (born 26 September 1996) is a Chilean professional footballer who plays as a left-back for Cobreloa.

 Career

-In 2024, he joined Deportes Concepción in the Segunda División Profesional de Chile.
+In 2024, Saavedra joined Deportes Concepción in the Segunda División Profesional de Chile.
+He left them at the end of 2025.

+On 4 February 2026, Saavedra was announced as a signing for Provincial Ovalle, but he finally signed with Deportes Recoleta two days later.
+He switched to Cobreloa for the second half of the year.